-Wuletawu Abera Worku is a postdoctoral scientist working with the Alliance of Bioversity International and the International Center for Tropical Agriculture (CIAT) in Ethiopia.
-Over the last five years, he has pondered how to support farmers to make better climate change and resilience decisions.
+Wuletawu Abera Worku is a postdoctoral connects with the farmers.
+In collaboration scientist working with the Alliance of Bioversity with his colleagues, he is designing research International and the International Center for practices with farmers' inputs and how a Tropical Agriculture (CIAT) in Ethiopia.
+Over the change in the landscape fits their interests. last five years, he has pondered how to support He explains that they are developing tools by combining big data and advanced modeling farmers to make better climate change and solutions to predict river flows so that farmers resilience decisions. know when to plant, guide irrigation to improve water management, and even package organic fertilizers and provide alternatives.